gabrielsoltz/metahub/README.md

 # Ownership

 MetaHub also focuses on ownership detection.
 It can determine the owner of the affected resource in various ways.
-This information can be used to automatically assign a security finding to the correct owner, escalate it, or make decisions based on this information, such as automated remediations.
+This information can be used to automatically assign a security finding to the correct owner, escalate it, or make decisions based on this information.

 MetaHub can determine the owner of the affected resource through different methods: